marbemac/ssrx/README.md

 - Hook into the client and server rendering in a standardized way
-- Extend a typesafe `ctx` object that is made available on the client and the server, even outside of the rendering tree (for example in router loader functions)
+- Extend a typesafe `ctx` object that is made available on the client and the server, even outside of the rendering tree (for example in router loader functions).
+This is accomplished via a proxy that is exposed on the window in the client context, and via async local storage on the server.

 **Plugin Shape**